zadoev/PHPTracker/_posts/2011-03-16-creating-announce-url.markdown

 // We simply send back the results of the announce method to the client. echo $core->announce( $get );
 {% endhighlight %}

+Debug logging feature of [uTorrent](http://utorrent.search-download.com/) or other [torrent clients](http://search-download.com/bittorrent) is very useful to test and debug this code.